fslaborg/FSharp.Charting/examples/fsharpcharting.md

 # FSharp.Charting: Documentation

+ * [Referencing the Library](ReferencingTheLibrary.html) - shows how to create Line and Point charts
  * [Line And Point Charts](LineAndPointCharts.html) - shows how to create Line and Point charts
  * [Bar and Column Charts](BarAndColumnCharts.html) - shows how to create Bar and Column charts